d-stephenson/d-stephenson.github.io/_posts/2021-05-06-journal-seven-des501.md

   </tr>
   <tr valign="top">
     <td><code>border-radius: 20px;</code></td>
-    <td>This property is used to define the radius of the corners of an element.</td>
+    <td>This property is used to define the radius of the corners of an <br>
+    element.</td>
   </tr>
   <tr valign="top">
     <td><code>max-width: 500px;</code></td>
-    <td>This allows the element to support smaller browser windows, it is useful to make the element compatible with smaller devices.</td>
+    <td>This allows the element to support smaller browser windows, it is<br>
+    useful to make the element compatible with smaller devices.</td>
   </tr>
   <tr valign="top">
     <td><code>@media</code></td>
-    <td>This is a rule in CSS that is used in media queries that allows different styles to apply to different media types or devices.
-This is particularly useful to deliver tailored style sheets for responsive web pages.</td>
+    <td>This is a rule in CSS that is used in media queries that allows different <br>
+    styles to apply to different media types or devices.
+This is particularly<br>
+    useful to deliver tailored style sheets for responsive web pages.</td>
   </tr>
   </table>
   <br>